Assertions

 In Testplan, the testcase execution does NOT stop after a failing assertion.
 This is because in our experience, assertions are used to check for correctness of output values rather than determining which execution path was taken.
 Consequently, we find that it is more efficient to execute all assertions within a testcase, because it avoids the typical problem of fixing one assertion simply to find another one later on.

-If some assertions rely on the result of previous ones and does not make sense to be executed if the previous failed, their boolean return values can be used like this example:
+If some assertions rely on the result of previous ones and does not make sense to be executed if the previous failed, the passed attribute of the returned assertion entry can be used like this example:

 @testcase